-- 1. Improving the structure and duration of the design storms; - 2.
-Using the time-area curve available from the digital terrain data to generate geomorphic unit hydrographs that are unique for the watershed being modeled; - 3.
+1. Improving the structure and duration of the design storms;

+- 2. Using the time-area curve available from the digital terrain data to generate geomorphic unit hydrographs that are unique for the watershed being modeled; - 3.
 Until procedures for the future use of geomorphic unit hydrographs can be implemented, research must continue on the regionalized peak factors to be used with the NRCS dimensionless unit hydrograph; - 4.
-Improving methods for estimating times of travel through the watershed; - 5.
-Peak discharge transposition of gaging station data; - 6.
-Developing improved regression equations for estimating the 2- to 500-year peak discharges for rural and urban streams in Maryland; - 7.
-Developing guidelines for estimating NRCS runoff curve number from information on planning and zoning maps; - 8.
+Improving methods for estimating times of concentration in rural and urban watersheds; - 5.
+Improving procedures for peak discharge transposition of gaging station data to ungaged locations near the gaging station; - 6.
+Developing improved regression equations for incorporating land use change for estimating the 2- to 500-year peak discharges for rural and urban streams; - 7.
+Developing guidelines for estimating NRCS runoff curve number and impervious area from information on planning and zoning maps; - 8.
 Developing improved guidelines for selecting concurrent return periods for storm surge and riverine peak discharge; - 9.
-Planning for climate change in terms of both tidally-influenced systems affected by sea level rise and in riverine systems where precipitation intensity-duration-frequency is anticipated to change.
+Planning for climate change in terms of both tidal-influenced systems affected by sea level rise and in riverine systems where precipitation intensity-duration-frequency (IDF) is anticipated to change.